 To be eligible, candidates must be parents or guardians of a current student or students who will remain enrolled at ASW for the following two academic years.
 Board elections are held in May.
+Please see the 'Elections' tab on this page for more details.
 [Note: ASW employees and family members of employees are not eligible for election to the Board of Trustees.]

 Apply for board appointment